Anubhav-021/Chat-with-PDFs/README.md

 ## 🧠 Behind the Scenes
 This app is powered by the following technologies:

-Streamlit: For building a clean and interactive UI.
+1. Streamlit: For building a clean and interactive UI.
-PyPDF2: To extract text from PDF documents.
+2. PyPDF2: To extract text from PDF documents.
-LangChain: For managing text splitting, embeddings, and the QA chain.
+3. LangChain: For managing text splitting, embeddings, and the QA chain.
-Google Generative AI: For creating high-quality embeddings and generating conversational responses.
+4. Google Generative AI: For creating high-quality embeddings and generating conversational responses.
-FAISS: For efficient similarity search and retrieval.
+5. FAISS: For efficient similarity search and retrieval.

-💡 Use Cases
+## 💡 Use Cases

-Research: Quickly locate specific information in lengthy research papers.
+1. Research: Quickly locate specific information in lengthy research papers.
-Education: Students can query textbooks and lecture notes.
+2. Education: Students can query textbooks and lecture notes.
-Business: Extract crucial insights from reports, manuals, or contracts.
+3. Business: Extract crucial insights from reports, manuals, or contracts.
-🌟 Getting Started
-To run the app locally, follow these steps:

 ## 📈 Future Enhancements